An overview of the most famous depictions of Shakespeare’s plays in art history. We discuss the artistic renditions of the following:

 The young woman holding onto a dwarfish creature supposedly symbolizes the victory of youth and beauty over old age, the sense over the mind, and the feminine over the masculine.
 The group of fairy children on the left of the picture are creatures created by witches.
 On the right, a hooded figure is holding a changeling in its arms: a child believed to be replaced by fairies for the parent’s real infant child.
 What a spectacle!

 Scene from A Midsummer Night’s Dream

 On a similar note, this is another rendition of Titania and Bottom in the third act of the play, painted by Edwin Landseer (1802–1873).
-Surrounded by flowers and rabbits, Titiana, drugged with a love potion, rests her head on Bottom’s shoulder.
-By Titiana’s right, you can find Puck, one of the first male fairy characters, Oberon’s aid, and the one who gave Bottom an ass head.
+Surrounded by flowers and rabbits, Titania, drugged with a love potion, rests her head on Bottom’s shoulder.
+By Titania’s right, you can find Puck, one of the first male fairy characters, Oberon’s aid, and the one who gave Bottom an ass head.
 Puck’s pointed years have inspired the portrayal of fairies in art.

 The Tragedy of Hamlet, Prince of Denmark is Shakespeare’s lengthiest play.
 Set in Denmark, this tragedy is about Prince Hamlet, who seeks revenge against his uncle, Claudius, his father’s murderer, and his mother’s new husband.

 John Everett Millais (1829–1896) was an English painter and one of the founders of the Pre-Raphaelite Brotherhood.
 Given this, he painted with great accuracy and care.
 Despite being a relatively small painting (762 × 1118 mm), it took two years to complete Ophelia.
 To give you an idea of the effort that went into this artwork, it required the model to pose for over four months in a bathtub full of water.